govindkalawate/Go_Marble/README.md

 # Optimization Scope In Future

-To enhance the performance and efficiency of the Flask application, the following optimizations can be implemented :
+To enhance the performance and efficiency of the FastAPI application, the following optimizations can be implemented:

 ## 1. Redis for Caching